SpringerPE/go-graphite-boshrelease/README.md

 * [buckytools](https://github.com/jjneely/buckytools) to provide a management layer on top of go-carbon

 ## Requirements
-We structured the release around the conceps of availability zones and clusters.
-One of the properties required by the `carbon-c-relay` job gives you a way of configuring the architecture of your `go-graphite` metrics deployment.
+We structured the release around the concepts of availability zones and clusters.
+One of the properties required by the `carbon-c-relay` job gives you a way of designing the architecture of your `go-graphite` metrics deployment.
-`go-carbon` instances are assigned automatically to a specific cluster based on the `az` value of their vm instance.
-This is achieved by taking advantage of [bosh links](https://bosh.io/docs/links.html).
+The `go-carbon` instances are assigned automatically to a specific cluster based on the `az` value of their vm instance.
+This is achieved by taking advantage of [bosh links](https://bosh.io/docs/links.html) and of [first class AZs](https://bosh.io/docs/azs.html).

-Let's discuss this idea more in details:
+Let's discuss this idea more in details with the help of one example:
 ```
     properties:
       carbon-c-relay: